Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

 Though your child/teen has likely been exposed throughout childhood to adults drinking, you may or may not have had a specific conversation about the role of alcohol.
-Though your child/teen may be well aware that underage drinking is illegal, the whys of that law are equally important now for them to understand as they formulate their own sense of right and wrong.
+Your child/teen may be well aware that underage drinking is illegal, but the whys of that law are equally important now for them to understand as they formulate their own sense of right and wrong.
 It is also helpful to know how alcohol impacts a child’s/teen’s growing body and brain differently from adults and your own family’s values around drinking that can add weight and importance to this valuable discussion.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to follow through on meaningful, logical consequences when expectations are not met.

 - Learn the facts together.
 Yes, read this next section with your child/teen.
 This is not information that is widely known (but it should be).
 So, become informed about the impacts of alcohol on a child’s/teen’s brain development together.
-The laws around underage drinking make better sense when you understand the implications.

 - Those under 21 years of age may drink alcohol provided by the